 7. Mix well and cook through until sauce coats the eggplant fully.

 - You can deep-fry the eggplant until crisp and proceed with the recipe.
 If served immediately, this will give the dish a nice texture

-- You can use spring onions (scallions, green onions) instead of the shallots for a different flavour
+- You can use spring onions or regular purple onions (scallions, green onions) instead of the shallots for a different flavour

 - You can add some minced ginger along with the garlic.
 For some reason, I felt like omitting ginger so I did

 For Szechuan Eggplant recipe in Spanish, French, Hindi, Urdu, Tamil, Telugu, Kannada, etc please use the Google translate button in the sidebar.